Olivetti typewriters: ETV 250 (1984)

 This is enhanced version of ETV 240.
 Instead of ROM based design the ETV 250 boots CP/M 2.2 and MWP wordprocessor from 3.5 floppy.
 Optionally the ETV 250 can have two floppy drives.
 For ETV 240 and 250 sprockets and automatic sheet feeder could be added.
 The ETV 250 could be enhanced with serial interface cardridges to support serial interface, external 5,25 floppy drive for data exchange with some ET series typewriters and ETV 300.
-There was a special serial interface to run the ETV 250 on the Teletex network as a sender and receiver of messages, similar to teletype, this was the so called ETV 250TTX.
+There was a special serial interface to run the ETV 250 on the Teletex network as a sender and receiver of messages, similar to teletype, this was the so-called ETV 250TTX.
 Like on ETV 300 the wordprocessor was exitable to run standard CP/M software on this video typewriter.

 ETV 260 (1986)

 This video typewriter is based on Olivetti M19 mainboard and ET 116 office typewriter daisywheel printer.
-As it has Intel 8088 CPU at 8 MHz (M19 is only 4.77 Mhz), 640 kB RAM and CGA graphics it runs MS-DOS and it's applications.
-The word processing software SWS (secretary's work-station) is based on Olivetti branded MS-DOS 3.20.
-SWS supports to include tables which also could be used to print simple line based graphics in a document.
+As it has Intel 8088 CPU at 8 MHz (M19 is only 4.77 MHz), 640 kB RAM and CGA graphics it runs MS-DOS and its applications.
+The word processing software SWP is based on Olivetti branded MS-DOS 3.20.
+SWP supports to include tables which also could be used to print simple line based graphics in a document.
 Computer and printer are integrated in one box, like on ETV 240/250 the monitor can be installed on an arm and the keyboard is similar to IBM's XT layout.
 As mass storage it is uses two 3.5 inch 720 kB floppy drives or one floppy drive plus 20 MB hard disk.
 The daisy wheel printer is fully software driven by a config.sys driver running on the 8088 CPU and behaves like an external printer on LPT1:.
-Thr printer driver also contains a hotkey function which is running under any MS-DOS software to write directly on the printer like a normal typewriter, inclusive correction function.
+The printer driver also contains a hotkey function which is running under any MS-DOS software to write directly on the printer like a normal typewriter, inclusive correction function.
 The print head has optical paper sensor to automatically detect the left margin of the paper and align printing on the paper, it is printing bidirectional at 35 cps which is quite fast for a daisy wheel printer.
-Like ET 111 to 116 the print head has also optical sensor to detect type / pich and nationality of the daiswheel.
-Optionally there was sprocket and automatic sheet feeder available.
-The SWP wordprocessor software is able to read MWP documents of ETV 350, 240, 250 and 210s from their proprietary CP/M based disk format.
-Optionally there was an external DU 260 called 360 kB 5.25 inch floppy drive to support diskettes of ETV 300 for document import.
+Like ET 111 to 116, the print head also has an optical sensor to detect type/pitch and nationality of the daisywheel.
+Optionally, there was a sprocket and automatic sheet feeder available.
+The SWP wordprocessor software is able to read MWP documents of ETV 350, 240, 250 and 210s from their proprietary CP/M-based disk format.
+Optionally, there was an external 360 kB 5.25 inch floppy drive called DU 260 to support diskettes of ETV 300 for document import.